vikimihova/Human-Capital-Management/README.md

 1. After cloning the repository, update the connection string in appsettings.json as needed.
 2. All required configurations are also located in appsettings.json.
-3. Delete the Migrations folder and add an initial migration to create the database.
+3. Delete the Migrations folder and add an initial migration.
+Change OnDelete behavior in AspNetUsers for FK Department and FK JobTitle to .NoAction.
+Create the database.
 4. Run the application.
 The database will be automatically seeded with roles, users, departments, and job titles.
 - Role names are stored as application constants in the Common layer.
 - User, department, and job title data is stored in a JSON file located in the Data layer under DataProcessor.